 Want cheap earbuds that you can wear all day?
 The Panasonic ErgoFit earbuds are great.
 The sound is decent for music or phone calls, and they aren't the prettiest things to look at.
 Luckily, whatever the tips are made of is fantastic because they fit inside your ear without bugging you along the way.

-Although these don't sport a 45-degree angle, the Skullcandy Ink'd+ promises a noise-isolating fit due to the earbud tips.
+Although these don't sport a 45-degree angle, the Skullcandy Ink'd+ earbuds promise a noise-isolating fit due to the earbud tips.
 These come in seven different colors, and you get two extra sets of earbud tips to find the best fit.
 Skullcandy also offers a two-year warranty if something goes awry.

 Samsung's Type-C are included with certain Samsung smartphones, but now you can purchase them separately.
 The headphones come with four interchangeable ear tips to give you the best sound from these AKG-tuned headphones.
 Additionally, the inline microphone has three buttons, allows you to control phone calls, and you won't have to worry about dongles with the USB-C connector.